 Margate was the first English Seaside resort; the magnificent Royal Sea Bathing Hospital was constructed in 1790s to treat all manner of disease with the coastal environment believed to provide health benefits.
 Like many other hospitals, and a long history of decline and change, it is now luxury flats (more on this next time…).
 Margate developed as a successful seaside destination with the wealthier enjoying second homes on the coast, and the working classes enjoying shorter holidays and day trips.
 Elsewhere, the working classes rented chalet type accommodation in the then attractive and accessible resort of Jaywick Sands.

 But by the 1960s things were changing for the English seaside tourist economy.
-Cheap overseas flights to hot locations provided a more attractive option with a greater likelihood of better weather.
-Shivering on a deckchair on a cold beach, thrown out of the guest house for a day, was becoming less appealing.
+Cheap overseas flights to hot locations provided a more attractive option with a greater likelihood of better weather: English seaside towns with hotels and guest houses and their sometimes declining attractions were becoming less appealing.
 Other seaside towns rose and fell similarly.
-Chas and Dave later popularised the town with a working class romp of a song of daytrips to Margate with the family and their film shows a thriving Dreamland in the backdrop.
+Chas and Dave later popularised Margate in their song about daytrips with the family and their film shows a thriving Dreamland in the backdrop.
 This was soon itself to fall into decline.